-If non-zero, single-quoted words are not scanned for the history expansion character.
+If non-zero, double-quoted words are not scanned for the history expansion character or the history comment character.
 The default value is 0.

-rl_linebuf_func_t history_inhibit_expansion_function [Variable] This should be set to the address of a function that takes two arguments: a char (string) and an int index into that string (i).
+rl_linebuf_func_t history_inhibit_expansion_function [Variable]

+This should be set to the address of a function that takes two arguments: a char (string) and an int index into that string (i).
 It should return a non-zero value if the history expansion starting at string[i] should not be performed; zero if the expansion should be done.
 It is intended for use by applications like Bash that use the history expansion character for additional purposes.
 By default, this variable is set to NULL.